What You'll Learn in This Article

-While preparing CBD isolate for consumption, all other cannabinoids and plant impurities must be removed.
+- When CBD isolate is produced, all other cannabinoids and plant impurities are removed.

-While it’s true that hemp-derived CBD doesn’t get you stoned, that doesn’t mean it’s completely free of THC.
-According to federal law, established following the passage of the 2014 Farm Bill, hemp plants and hemp-derived products are legally permitted to contain trace amounts of THC — 0.3% or less to be exact.
+While it's true that hemp-derived CBD doesn't have the same psychoactive effects as THC, that doesn't mean it's completely free of THC.
+According to federal law established following the passage of the 2014 Farm Bill, hemp plants and hemp-derived products are legally permitted to contain 0.3% THC or less.

-Thankfully, for those who want to dabble in the world of CBD, but get cold feet after hearing about the presence of THC in hemp-derived products, there’s still a way to enjoy the therapeutic benefits of this compound without other unwanted plant parts.
+Thankfully for those who want to dabble in the world of CBD but get cold feet after hearing about the presence of THC in hemp-derived products, there's still a way to enjoy the benefits of this cannabinoid without other unwanted plant parts.
 CBD isolate could be the right product for you.

 What is CBD Isolate?

 CBD isolate is a crystalline solid or powder that contains 99% pure CBD.
-A traditional extraction process is used to remove all the active compounds from the cannabis plant, followed by a refinement process that strips away all other phytocannabinoids, including THC, and any plant matter, leaving behind nothing but the CBD chemical compound in its purest form.
+A traditional extraction process removes all the active compounds from the cannabis plant, followed by a refinement process that strips away all other phytocannabinoids, including THC, and any plant matter, leaving behind nothing but the CBD chemical compound in its purest form.

 Depending on the process, the resulting product is either large CBD crystals or a fine white powder that resembles confectioner's sugar.
 While there may be a slight residual cherry flavor, neither form of CBD isolate should contain a distinct odor or taste.
 But don't be fooled by its dull demeanor — there are actually a number of reasons to get excited about CBD isolate and all that it has to offer.